 CENtree leverages machine learning techniques to support ontology management by suggesting parent classes, synonyms and relationship connections when new terms are being added.

 TERMite (TERM identification, tagging and extraction) is our high performance named entity recognition (NER) and extraction engine.

 Coupled with our hand-curated VOCabs, it can recognise and extract relevant terms found in scientific text transforming unstructured content into rich, machine-readable data.

-DOCstore enables researchers to harness the power of semantic analysis search to rapidly and scan multiple biomedical sources.
+SciBiteSearch enables researchers to harness the power of semantic analysis scientific search to rapidly scan multiple biomedical sources.